rspock/Cv/README.md

 # Personal skills and competences

+### College Project “Traiano Eurobot 2008”, Univpm, Dec 2007 - May 2008
+I got involved to the college project “Traiano”.
+The team built a fully independent robot which participated to the Eurobot 2008 competition.

 ### “Lonardo” Project, Intel Ireland, Apr - Jul 2007
 In December 2006 I won a scholarship called “Leonardo Project” offered from MIT (Marche Innovation Training).
 By this scholarship I worked about 4 months at “Intel Ireland”, Leixlip Co.Kildare, Ireland.
 I developed a control system for the silicon wafer etching process and I did my Bachelor degree thesis there.